fl101/awardfares-blog/_posts/2023-05-05-aeroplan-guide.md

 ### Aeroplan Award Chart Sweet spots {#aeroplan-award-chart-sweet-spots}

+In 2021, Aeroplan has moved to a dynamic pricing model for its reward flights, which means that there isn't a fixed award chart with set redemption rates.
+This makes it more difficul to find good redemptions.
+However, there are still some sweet spots where you can get great value from your Aeroplan miles.

+Here are ten examples of such routes:

 #### 1. [North America to Europe in Business Class](https://awardfares.com/search?continent:NA.zone:Europe.;c:business;z:aeroplan)

 Look for flights with low taxes and fees, such as those operated by Swiss or Turkish Airlines.
 This can offer exceptional value for your miles, especially on longer routes.